javyb92/Runwea/README.md

 2. Openweather API
 3. MomentJS
 4. CSS3 Flexbox & Grid
+5. Paint.NET (To create my own weather icons)
-5. More will be used when I expand!
+6. More will be used when I expand!

 ## How To Use